theNizo/hostsFileGenerator/readme.md

 You need 3-4 Files.
 Everything must be seperated by line breaks

 * head: (not needed) When you look at your unedited hosts file, this is what should be put in here (additional lines that shouldn't be processed can be inserted too).
 * tld: Top-Level Domains (eg. .com, .org, ...).
-Enter all you want to process
+Enter all you want to process.
+The dot before doesn't matter (`com` and `.com` work both.
+Don't remove a dot in the middle, like in `.co.uk`).
 * input: These are the domains you want to block.
 Don't enter "www.".
 Also remove the TLDs, unless you don't want them to be combined with every TLD from the tld file.
 * output: Well, the output.
 The file doesn't have to exist yet